 Matching/Cost Sharing Funds

-Funds contractually obligated by awards accepted by the Office of Sponsored Programs (OSP) in the name of Georgia Institute of Technology or the Georgia Tech Research Corporation.
+The Institute's contribution to an externally funded sponsored award when contractually obligated for awards accepted by the Office of Sponsored Programs (OSP) in the name of Georgia Institute of Technology or the Georgia Tech Research Corporation.

-- At the time final payment from the sponsoring entity is received and all internal actions have been processed in the accounting records, the Office of Grants and Contracts Accounting inactivates the fund and project(s) in the Institute's records.
+- At the time final payment from the sponsor is received and all internal actions have been processed (i.e., transfer of overrun costs to a discretionary funding source) in the accounting records, the Office of Grants and Contracts Accounting inactivates the award in the Institute's accounting records.

 Fixed-price Sponsored Projects

-Fixed-price sponsored projects will be closed in accordance with the terms and conditions of the sponsored award agreement and in the same manner as standard cost-reimbursable projects.
+Fixed-price sponsored awards will be closed in same manner as standard cost-reimbursable awards.
 In accordance with 200.201 (b)(3) of the OMB Uniform Requirements (2 CFR 200), written certification that the project or activity was completed or the level of effort expended must be obtained.
 If the required level of effort or activity was not carried out, the amount of the award must be adjusted.

-Residual funds (if any) remaining on fixed price projects, after certification, will be transferred to a departmental GTRC allocation fund, net of applicable F&A expenses, to be managed by the Chair/Director of the department.
+The PI Fixed Price Close-out Certification must be completed and submitted to Grants & Contracts Accounting for review.
+After certification, immaterial residual balances (if any) remaining on fixed price awards will be transferred to a departmental GTRC allocation, net of applicable F&A expenses, to be managed by the Chair/Director of the department.

 Frequently Asked Questions

-Principal Investigators, assigned delegates, and unit financial officers are responsible for providing proper oversight and management of sponsored projects during the performance and close-out periods.
+Principal Investigators, assigned delegates, and unit financial officers are responsible for providing proper oversight and management of sponsored awards during the performance and close-out periods.